willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Furthermore, the estimated breadth of response to climate correlates with the range size (Figure S14), suggesting that the model captures information not explicitly included.

 Most of the variability in $\lambda$ was associated with local plot conditions captured by random effects, consistent with previous studies [@Vanderwel2016a;@LeSquin2021;@itter2024making].
-This pattern suggests that demographic variation is influenced by drivers beyond the climatic and competitive factors explicitly modeled here.
+This observation suggests that demographic variation is influenced by drivers beyond the climatic and competitive factors explicitly modeled here.
 At local scales, for instance, soil nitrogen availability [@Ibanez2018] and mixed mycorrhizal associations [@Luo2023] can enhance tree growth rates.
 At broader spatial scales, disturbances such as wildfires and insect outbreaks play fundamental roles in shaping forest dynamics and stand structure [@Franklin2002], causing synchronized mortality and altering species composition and abundance.
 Similarly, three Pinus species across the United States exhibited structured spatial variation in mortality driven primarily by local disturbance agents rather than broad climatic gradients [@bauman2025mosaic].